Understanding the FAA’s Office of Aerospace Medicine

 • Drug abatement program

-In our experience AMCD seems to handle the majority of airman medical certification cases.
+In our experience, AMCD seems to handle most airman medical certification cases.

 Process and Timelines

-The FAA, meanwhile, is under no mandatory timeline to review your exam because it is a safety system and they are dealing with a volume problem.
+Meanwhile, the FAA has no mandatory timeline for reviewing your exam because it is a safety system dealing with a volume problem.
 We have been told that exam numbers have been increasing at about 10% per year, but physician staff has not been growing at the same rate.

-Some cases, such as use of antidepressants medication and alcohol and/or drug recovery, automatically get reviewed at the Federal Air Surgeon level.
+Some cases, such as the use of antidepressant medication and alcohol and/or drug recovery, automatically get reviewed at the Federal Air Surgeon level.

-Denial letters can sometimes be difficult to comprehend.
+Denial letters can sometimes be challenging to comprehend.
 In speaking with some FAA physicians, any CFR disqualifying condition you have will be listed in the denial letter even if you satisfactorily met special issuance requirements for that particular condition.
-They may be denying you for a non-CFR condition that wasn’t addressed well, but the CFR ones are likely to be the ones cited in the denial letter.
+They may deny you for a non-CFR condition that wasn’t addressed well.
+On the other hand, the CFR ones will likely be cited in the denial letter.

-Typically a denial letter will mention the ability to request reconsideration.
-Sometimes they will even state in the letter that if you provide a certain evaluation from a physician, they will reconsider.
-The value in the request for reconsideration is that the FAA will generally send you a list of detailed requirements before they will reconsider your case.
+Typically, a denial letter will mention the ability to request reconsideration.
+Sometimes, they will even state in the letter that if you provide a specific evaluation from a physician, they will reconsider.
+The value of the request for reconsideration is that the FAA will generally send you a list of detailed requirements before they will reconsider your case.
 This is the way you can find out exactly where your submission was deficient and can help with a roadmap to success.

-Sometimes a potential client will ask us to help with an appeal.
-We tell them that we don’t help with formal appeals to the Federal Air Surgeon office.
-The reason is that nearly every time we review the files, the FAA has made the correct decision based on the information they were provided.
-The issue almost always lies in not having provided the high quality documentation that shows the individual met certification standards, not that the FAA made an incorrect decision.
-In the rare instance where the FAA did make an error, we can highlight those for immediate correction and still no formal appeal is required.
-We have yet to have a physician at AMCD refuse to assist in a situation like this.
+The issue almost always lies in not providing high-quality documentation showing the individual met certification standards, not in the fact that the FAA made an incorrect decision.
+In the rare instance where the FAA made an error, we can highlight it for immediate correction, but no formal appeal is required.
+We have yet to have a physician at AMCD refuse to assist in such a situation.

 [1] F. S. Briefing, “Who’s Who in the Office of Aerospace Medicine,” Cleared for Takeoff.
 Accessed: May 12, 2024.
 [Online].
 Available: https://medium.com/faa/whos-who-in-the-office-of-aerospace-medicine-6adf770441ed